platform-experience/serviceportal-widget-library/src/pe-icon-link-watson-translator/README.md

 ### Widget Option Schema

 See the [Icon Link](https://docs.servicenow.com/bundle/madrid-servicenow-platform/page/build/service-portal/concept/icon-link-widget.html) widget for more information on instance options.
-This extension provides a new field for language translation: `Translate to`.
+This extension provides a new option for language translation: `Translate to`.

 ## Platform Dependencies